 Learn to become an ECG technician in a hospital or doctor's office.
 Topics include anatomy of the heart, medical terminology, CPR procedures, normal and abnormal heart rhythms, and electrodes.
 Course includes 40 hours of required off-campus clinical training.
-This course is part of the Multi-Skilled Healthcare Technician program and the Patient Care Technician program.
+This course is part of the Patient Care Technician program.